This section is a work in progress and does not represent the final product. Content may be revised, refined, or altered before publication.

 “No, Iverian.
 Sounds like clean engines.”

-Lucan spat onto the deck.
-Even the passing mention of Iverian technology being clean rankled him.
-He always despised the arrogance of the Iverian people, thinking their technology superior.
+Lucan spat onto the deck, the mere mention of Iverian technology being "clean" enough to sour his mood.
+He always despised the arrogance of the Iverian people, believing their technology to be superior.
 They saw Aurelian technology as bulky and outdated.
-How easily they forgot that the designs based on the Rose shards had fueled and shaped the strongest empire Gaia had ever known.
+How easily they forgot that the designs based on the Rose shards had fueled and shaped the most substantial empire Gaia had ever known.

 “Belay that,” the masked man said into his comm.